 January Interim Course

 The course is taught by a Washington University faculty member and is worth 3 units of credit.
 The topic may vary from year to year.
-The course is required for all full-year and Spring semester students, and strongly recommended for Fall semester students.
+The course is required for all Spring semester students, and strongly recommended for Academic Year students.

-The faculty director for the program is Professor John Garganigo, Department of Romance Languages and Literatures, 411 South Ridgley, 935-5145, e-mail: email@example.com.
-Further information may be obtained from the Office of Overseas Programs, Stix International House at 6470 Forsyth Boulevard, St. Louis, MO 63105 or call (314) 935-5958, e-mail: firstname.lastname@example.org.
+The faculty director for the program is Professor Andrew Brown, Department of Romance Languages and Literatures, firstname.lastname@example.org.
+Further information may be obtained from the Office of Overseas Programs, 138 McMillan Hall or call (314) 935-5958, e-mail: email@example.com, website: overseas.wustl.edu

-Eligibility: WU students must have completed Spanish 308D and one Latin American literature survey class (Spanish 330C, 335C, or 336C) in order to be eligible for the program.
-If you have taken Spanish 333C or 334C, you must also have taken a course dealing with Latin America, whether it was in culture, anthropology, politics, or history.
+Eligibility: WU students must have completed Spanish 308E and one of the following: Spanish 341, 342, or 343 in order to be eligible for the program.
+You may be enrolled in your final prerequisite course in the semester immediately prior to your intended semester abroad.
 Students from other institutions are expected to have comparable preparation.
-It is also useful, but not necessary, to have taken a Spanish conversation class or to have had a prior study abroad experience.
+It is also useful, but not necessary, to have had a prior study abroad experience or some previous study of Latin America.
 A minimum GPA of 3.0 is required at the time of application.

 The Language Commitment